 With that said - I think it’s time we all admit that a revision timetable that functions more like a class calendar is simply outdated at best - but if it has been working for you and serves you well, by all means, keep it up!
 There is not much need to rock a boat that floats.

-For everyone else who's always struggled to make a traditional timetable stick let me introduce its younger, top-of-the-class, Oxford graduate cousin: the retrospective timetable!
+For everyone else who's always struggled to make a traditional timetable stick let me introduce its younger, top-of-the-class, Oxford graduate cousin: the reflective timetable!

-A retrospective timetable is a planning tool often used by students to help them stay on track with studying and meeting deadlines.
-Unlike a traditional timetable that schedules future activities, a retrospective timetable involves tracking what has already been completed.
+A reflective timetable is a planning tool often used by students to help them stay on track with studying and meeting deadlines.
+Unlike a traditional timetable that schedules future activities, a reflective timetable involves tracking what has already been completed.

-It’s called retrospective because it focuses on looking back at past actions like homework, past papers or textbook exercises to guide future decisions on what to prioritise.
+It’s called reflective because it focuses on looking back or reflecting on past actions like homework, past papers or textbook exercises to guide future decisions on what to prioritise.
+That way you can keep things flexible and prioritise topics and subjects that need more attention.

 This can be a useful tool for students who may struggle with sticking to a planned timetable that they have to work out before they even start revising and would benefit from a more flexible, topic-centred approach to time management.

-In essence - a retrospective timetable is not too dissimilar to a traditional prospective timetable.
+In essence - a reflective timetable is not too dissimilar to a traditional prospective timetable.
 In place of dates down the main column, we replace them with subject topics.

 Rather than putting a topic in each time block like a traditional calendar-style timetable, you just add the dates you revised a certain topic to the corresponding row and colour code it to represent how comfortable you feel with that topic.